awesomerank/awesomerank.github.io/lists/mre/awesome-static-analysis.md

 ## Shell

+* [i-Code CNES for Shell ★17](https://github.com/lequal/i-CodeCNES) - An open source static code analysis tool for Shell and Fortran (77 and 90).
 * [shellcheck ★11463](https://github.com/koalaman/shellcheck) - ShellCheck, a static analysis tool that gives warnings and suggestions for bash/sh shell scripts

 ## Solidity